stablemarkets/personal_site/content/author/admin/_index.md

 +++

 I am a 5th year biostatistics PhD candidate at the University of Pennsylvania, an Associate Fellow at the [LDI](https://ldi.upenn.edu/), and a member of the [Center for Causal Inference](https://www.cceb.med.upenn.edu/cci).

-My research centers around developing Bayesian nonparametric methods with applications to health economics, prediction, and causal inference problems.
-Before Penn, I was a Senior Analyst at [Analysis Group](https://www.analysisgroup.com/practices/epidemiology-and--biostatistics/)'s health economics and outcomes research (HEOR) group.
+My methodological research focuses on developing nonparametric Bayesian methods for estimating causal effects using complex, observational data.
+This first requires rigorous causal reasoning to both formulate estimands with precise causal interpretations and determine the conditions under which they are estimable with observed data.
+Flexible Bayesian estimation follows from constructing models with a high-dimensional set of parameters that grows with the sample size.
+The nonparametric Bayes procedures I develop leverage special priors over these high-dimensional spaces to do posterior causal estimation.
+Crucial for implementation is my work emphasizing efficient computation with these models.

 Here you will find a link to my full CV and a selection of some past and current research work.

-I also blog about statistics, bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.

-My blog posts are syndicated on [R-bloggers](https://www.r-bloggers.com/).
+I sometimes blog about statistics, bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
+These posts are syndicated on [R-bloggers](https://www.r-bloggers.com/).